arogozhnikov/python3_with_pleasure/README.md

 Default formatting system provides a flexibility that is not required in data experiments.
 Resulting code is either too verbose or too fragile towards any changes.

-Quite typically data scientist outputs iteratively some logging information as in a fixed format.
+Quite typically data scientist outputs iteratively some logging information in a fixed format.
 It is common to have a code like:

 ```python